1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Is a tubulovillous adenoma cancer?

-No. It is a benign (non-cancerous) growth, but because it can progress to cancer over time, early detection and removal are important.
+No. It is a harmless (non-cancerous) growth, however, due to the possible development of cancer with time, an early diagnosis and excision are essential.

 How long does polyp removal take?